Yong-Sun-2001/yong-sun/content/authors/admin/_index.md

 ---

 Yong Sun is currently Student in the School of Computer Engineering and Science, Shanghai University, P.R.China.
-His research interests mainly focus on the 3-D Game Develop.
-He's glad to hear your experience shared.
+His research interests mainly focus on Computer Graphics.
+He's glad to receive your messages of anything.

 {{< icon name="download" pack="fas" >}} Download one of my favorite {{< staticref "uploads/share.mp3" "newtab" >}}music{{< /staticref >}}.